microsoft/rushstack.io-website/docs/api/node-core-library.filesystem.createsymboliclinkfolder.md

 ## FileSystem.createSymbolicLinkFolder() method

 Creates a symbolic link to a folder (on Windows this requires elevated permissionsBits).
-Behind the scenes it uses `fs.symlinkSync()`<!-- -->.
+Behind the scenes it uses `fs.symlinkSync()`.

 <b>Signature:</b>